JeevansSP/genshield-client/README.md

 If you encounter any issues with HTTPS connections after setup, you may need to manually trust the MitmProxy certificate:
 - Access the generated certificate at `~/.mitmproxy/mitmproxy-ca-cert.pem`.
 - Follow the OS-specific instructions to install and trust the certificate in your system and Python environment.

+If You are running python scripts in a virtual env you will have to append the mitm cert to your venv's certifi chain `cat /.mitmproxy/mitmproxy-ca-cert.pem >> <path_to_venv>/<venv_folder_name>/libs/python3.xx/site-packages/certifi/<certificate_bundle>.pem`

 ## Usage